The idea for Sky School was conceived in 2016, in response to the gap in quality secondary education provision for young displaced people.

 Sky School is working with international schools and teachers around the world, as well as with refugee youth, to design a high school diploma programme that will be internationally recognised.
 The Sky School Diploma Programme will consist of a multilingual curriculum, co-designed with and tailored to the needs of refugee learners.
 It will contain a combination of subject specific learning and a project-based social entrepreneurship programme.

-The curriculum will be modular and flexible: students will be able to study individual courses or study ten courses in order to complete the full diploma.
+The curriculum will be modular and flexible: students will be able to study individual courses or study a number of courses in order to complete the full diploma.
 Recognising the needs and time constraints for refugee youth, study is self-paced - but always guided and supported by facilitators and team leaders.
 The curriculum will be accredited by a number of top international schools.

 A NEW EDUCATIONAL MODEL